Protecting the Earth from the scum of the universe

 * Crazy Credits: In the theatrical trailer, the Columbia Pictures woman wears the trademark MIB sunglasses.
 At the beginning of the movie, the torch in the hand of the Columbia Pictures logo flashes (like a neuralizer).

-* Will Smith and Tommy Lee Jones jointly came up with an idea for Men In Black 3's plot, but as of 2007 there are no plans to make such a movie yet.
+* Will Smith and Tommy Lee Jones jointly came up with an idea for Men In Black 3's plot.
 Producer Walter Parkes told TV Guide in 2003 that "The studio (Columbia/Sony) wants one," though he thought MIB2 was disappointing creatively: "There were many disagreements among the different principals, and what came out was not a movie worthy of the franchise."
 In 2005, he told CINEMA CONFIDENTIAL that there are still no plans for MIB3 or even a sequel to his "Gladiator," but he has scripted a third "Ring" movie and plans to do it even if it has to go with a small budget.

 Trivia for Wild Wild West from IMDb.com